 Happy Frog recommends staying at Sand Sea Resort

 Chaweng Noi beach, Koh Samui, Thailand

 Koh Samui is our least favorite place on this list.
 Sure, the island is big, and there are plenty of places to visit.
 But the fact remains that its main beach is sleazy to say the least and it lends a whole negative vibe to the island.
-If you do decide to visit, there are a couple of great clean and safe beaches, away from the chaos.
+If you do decide to visit, there are a couple of great clean and safe beaches in Samui, away from the chaos.
 We stayed at the lovely Chaweng Noi beach, perfectly clean and far enough from the infamous Chaweng beach.
 Several upscale hotels share the same beach, cleaned regularly by employees.
 There are plenty of beach bars and restaurants with great food and massages, but it’s not noisy at all.

 Happy Frog recommends staying at Impiana Resort Chaweng Noi